cosimameyer/awesome-pyladies-blogs/README.md

 ## What Is This Repository About?

-It provides a curated list of awesome blogs by PyLadies and also seeks to collect information to further promote blog posts by awesome [PyLadies on Mastodon](https://botsin.space/@pyladies_bot) 🤖
+It provides a curated list of awesome content (blogs and recordings) by PyLadies and also seeks to collect information to further promote blog posts by awesome [PyLadies on Mastodon](https://botsin.space/@pyladies_bot) 🤖